khushi3871/Stock-Price-Prediction/README.md

 Disclaimer
 Stock prices depend on many real-world factors.
-This project is for educational purposes and not financial advice.
+This project is for practice educational purposes and not financial advice.